johanahg/johanahg/README.md

 ### Kia Ora!
 I'm Johanah 👋
 My main interests in the field are currently with development roles.
 However, I am open to explore new roles and welcome any opportunity to learn and grow within the field

-🌱 At university, I'm learning how to write shell scripts with on Linux for my Cyber Security class, and the fundementals of User Experience Engineering.
+🌱 I'm learning how to write shell scripts with on Linux for my Cyber Security class, and the fundementals of User Experience Engineering.

 🔭 Currently, I'm working on creating a Discord music bot for with my friends (just for fun!)
 🔭 At university, I've been collaboratively creating and analysing designs for a finance management app with my group for our UX class.
 Here is a sneak peek of our designs!